Yunxiang-Li/Cpp_Primer/Chapter 11. Associative Containers/Chapter 11. Associative Containers.md

 **Our program does no checking on the validity of either input file.
 In particular, it assumes that the rules in the transformation file are all sensible.
 What would happen if a line in that file has a key, one space, and then the end of the line?
 Predict the behavior and then check it against your version of the program.**

 The program in the book will crash, but in my program (11.33), these situations will be checked and handled.

+## Exercise 11.37

+**What are the advantages of an unordered container as compared to the ordered version of that container?
+What are the advantages of the ordered version?**

+Aadvantages of an unordered container:

+1. Has better peformance when the key type has no obvious ordering relationship among all elements.

+2. Useful for applications where the cost of maintaining the elements in order is prohibitive.

+Advantages of the ordered version:

+1. We can use iterators of ordered containers tp access all elements in order by key.

+2. We can define an ordered container that uses a customized class type for its key type without defning `equal` or `hash` functions.